What is the Lost Wax Bronze Casting Process?

 Posted on May 25th, 2026

-Ancient civilizations developed the lost-wax process over five thousand years ago to create jewelry and religious idols.
-Artisans in Mesopotamia and Egypt discovered that wax models encased in clay could be melted away to leave a perfect hollow mold.
-This discovery allowed for the production of complex shapes that stone carving could not achieve.
-We respect this lineage by maintaining the core principles established by those early masters.
+Ancient civilizations developed the lost-wax casting process more than five thousand years ago to create jewelry, ceremonial objects, and religious sculptures.
+Early artisans in Mesopotamia and Egypt discovered that wax models coated in clay could be melted away to leave a precise hollow mold.
+This breakthrough made it possible to create detailed forms that stone carving alone could not achieve.

 “The transformation from soft clay to enduring bronze represents the ultimate bridge between a fleeting thought and a permanent legacy.”